Maateja/portfolio/README.md

-# Professional Portfolio - B MAA TEJA NAIK
+Portfolio - B MAA TEJA NAIK

 ## Overview
 This repository contains the source code for a comprehensive professional portfolio and an intelligent educational guidance platform.
 The project showcases a high-performance web interface integrated with a robust backend architecture, designed to present technical skills, academic achievements, and AI-driven projects effectively.